Decades of experience representing patients

 How Much Did Plaintiffs Get?

 The firm served as trial counsel in several bellwether trials against AbbVie over their testosterone product AndroGel, winning federal jury verdicts greater than $150 million in the first case and $140 million in the second.
-The firm continues to represent plaintiffs in the ongoing litigation.
+A settlement has since been reached in this litigation.

 Seeger Weiss LLP was lead counsel for a multidistrict litigation involving approximately 27,000 separate cases against Merck & Co. over recalled pain medication Vioxx, associated with cardiovascular injuries, including heart attacks.